-A Phase I, Open-label, Multicenter, Dose-escalation Study of mRNA-4106 Administered Alone and in Combination With Immune Checkpoint Blockade in Participants With Solid Tumors
+A Phase 1, Open-label, Multicenter, Dose-escalation Study of mRNA-4106 or mRNA-4200 Administered Alone or in Combination With Anti-Cancer Agents in Participants With Solid Tumors

 Study Identifier: